aliyun/pai-examples/README.md

 [Alibaba Cloud PAI](https://help.aliyun.com/zh/pai) is a Machine Learning Platform for AI developers to build, train and deploy AI models at scale.
 It supports all kinds of popular machine learning frameworks such as TensorFlow, PyTorch, and so on.
 PAI also provides a large number of built-in algorithms and pre-trained models for you to use directly.

-The repository contains example that demonstrate how to train and deploy ML Model using Alibaba Cloud PAI.
+This repository provides sample Notebooks to help developers get started with PAI quickly, understanding its basic functions and usage.

 ## 🚀 How to use